Be-Tap-Code/AI4LI/README.md

 - The system is optimized for Vietnamese language
 - Audio files are automatically converted to WAV format for processing
 - Temporary files are automatically cleaned up after processing
 - The Gemini API has usage limits, monitor your API key usage

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details